-- 2. Non-profit, Non-academic Organizations Independent museums, observatories, research laboratories, professional societies and similar organizations located in the US that are directly associated with educational or research activities. - 3.
-For-profit Organizations US commercial organizations, especially small businesses with strong capabilities in scientific or engineering research or education.
+- 2. Non-profit, Non-academic Organizations Independent museums, observatories, research laboratories, professional societies and similar organizations located in the U.S. that are directly associated with educational or research activities. - 3.
+For-profit Organizations U.S. commercial organizations, especially small businesses with strong capabilities in scientific or engineering research or education.
 An unsolicited proposal from a commercial organization may be funded when the project is of special concern from a national point of view, special resources are available for the work, or the proposed project is especially meritorious.
-NSF is interested in supporting projects that couple industrial research resources and perspectives with those of universities; therefore, it especially welcomes proposals for cooperative projects involving both universities and the private commercial sector. - 4.
+NSF is interested in supporting projects that couple industrial research resources and perspectives with those of IHEs; therefore, it especially welcomes proposals for cooperative projects involving both IHEs and the private commercial sector. - 4.
 State and Local Governments State educational offices or organizations and local school districts may submit proposals intended to broaden the impact, accelerate the pace, and increase the effectiveness of improvements in science, mathematics and engineering education in both K-12 and post-secondary levels. - 5.
-Unaffiliated Individuals Unaffiliated individuals in the US and US citizens rarely receive direct funding support from NSF.
+Unaffiliated Individuals Unless specifically authorized in an NSF solicitation (e.g., NSF postdoctoral fellowship programs), unaffiliated individuals in the U.S. and unaffiliated U.S. citizens are not eligible to receive direct funding support from NSF.
 Recipients of Federal funds must be able to demonstrate their ability to fully comply with the requirements specified in 2 CFR § 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards.
 As such, unaffiliated individuals are strongly encouraged to affiliate with an organization that is able to meet the requirements specified in 2 CFR § 200.